Morsel/morsel-api/doc/API-Docs.md

 <br />

 ## GET `/specialties` - Specialties
-Returns the list of Specialties
+Returns the list of Specialties. `tags_count` returns the number of tagged taggables for the Specialty.

 __Request Behaviors__
 * [Public](#public)